 - Copies of your medical records and other associated expenses

 We will file the claim and submit all the evidence we found.
 While the insurance company is reviewing everything, we’ll remain in contact with them and update you on the status of your case.
 Once we receive a settlement offer, we’ll discuss it with you to decide if it’s a fair value.
 If the insurance company doesn’t offer the settlement we believe you’re owed, we can move forward with a lawsuit to pursue fair compensation.

 Injured in a Truck Accident?
 Contact Farris, Riley & Pitt, LLP Today

 We have a group of dedicated lawyers who will fight aggressively and strategically to seek the justice you deserve.
 We know you’re struggling after the truck accident.
 You might be out of work while you’re recovering and don’t know how to pay your bills.
 We don’t want to add more financial strain to your life, which is why we take cases on contingency.
 That means we don’t charge upfront fees or costs to represent clients.
 We don’t recover our legal fees unless we win your case.
 If we don’t win, you don’t have to pay.

-Farris, Riley & Pitt, LLP also offers a free case review for all prospective clients.
-If you’re unsure of your legal options and want to discuss your accident with an experienced Birmingham truck accident lawyer, contact us immediately.
+Farris, Riley & Pitt, LLP also offers free case reviews for all prospective clients.
+If you’re unsure of your legal options and want to discuss your accident with an experienced Birmingham truck accident lawyer, don’t hesitate to contact us immediately.
 We’ll be happy to meet with you and review the details of your situation and your legal options.

-If a truck driver’s inadequate surveillance caused your accident and injuries, call us today at Farris, Riley & Pitt, LLP.
+If a truck driver’s inadequate surveillance caused your accident and injuries, call the personal injury lawsuit experts of Farris, Riley & Pitt, LLP.
 We’ll work hard to protect your rights and efficiently reach a favorable outcome.
 Find out more about our legal services, and let us help you get on the road to recovery.